 Joel Ronald Rosenbloom

 Rosenbloom remained at the FCC for eight years, rising to Legal Assistant to the Chairman (1957-63) and then Special Assistant to the Chairman (1963-65).
 Rosenbloom is credited with conceiving and implementing the FCC strategy to bring cable television within federal regulatory authority.
 In 1965, he joined the firm of Wilmer Cutler Pickering Hale and Dorr LLP, in Washington, and would remain with the firm until his retirement in 2004.
-Due to his extensive experience in communication matters, Rosenbloom led the firm's work with the Federal Communications Commission, dealing with major broadcast transactions and litigation over the FCC's television and broadcast policies and business practices.
+Due to his extensive experience in communication matters, Rosenbloom led the firm's work with the FCC, dealing with major broadcast transactions and litigation over the Commission's television and broadcast policies and business practices.

 Rosenbloom served on the executive committee of the Federal Communications Bar Association, as well as the School of Law’s Board of Visitors (1982-88 and 1994-2001).
 Joel Rosenbloom was inducted into the Indiana University School of Law Academy of Law Alumni Fellows in 1994.
 Rosenbloom died on June 24, 2014.

 Maurer Alumni, Academy of Law Alumni Fellows, Federal Communications Commission, FCC

 Communications Law | Law | Legal Biography | Legal Profession